Thursday, January 30, 2025

 "You're up, Goon," called Allen from his desk, making no effort to hide his irritation at yet another backstage reunion.

-"Goon, you're on!"
+Allen shouted, "Goon, you're on!"

 Bang

 Alicia slammed the butt of the wooden stick down again and again on the steel stage platform while the rhythmic stomps and claps of a unified audience built until they echoed from the rafters.
 The crowd response crescendoed as the beat picked up.
 She twirled the weapon overhead, then drove the hockey stick blade down onto stage and fired an unseen slapshot of her own.
-The ring announcer continued Alicia's introduction as a renewed chorus of cheers accompanied the wrestler high-fiving her way down the ramp, "Introducing first, the challenger, wrestling out of Longstat, Minnesota and weighing in at 193 pounds, she is the tooth collector.
-She is the one-woman power play.
-She is THE GOOOOOOOOOOONNNNNN!!!"

-Two more sounds, similar but smaller - ka-chunk, ka-chunk - pierced the eerie silence, and the glow of pair of spotlights teased Alicia's light-starved eyes.
-One beam stayed focused on the challenger, while the other pried among the crowd as if searching for something.
-Someone.
-Alicia spun in place at the thought of an ambush, but found only darkness.
 A handful of bloodcurdling screams cut through the low din of nervous chatter in the stands.
 Both searchlights snapped to a section of the front row close to where Alicia had been looking, leaving the challenger once again in darkness.
-Fans shrieked and shrunk in their seats as a pale figure weeping violet tears and shawled in the stained tatters of a straitjacket slithered at their feet towards the guardrail.
-With one visibly clammy hand then the other, Black Violet reached for the top and pulled herself over.
-Behind those craterous eyes, two tiny pinpricks of light peeled away Alicia's defenses, and for the first time in a fight, she felt scared.
+A section of fans shrieked and shrank in their seats as a pale figure weeping violet tears and shawled in the stained tatters of a straitjacket slithered at their feet towards the guardrail.
+With one visibly clammy hand then the other, Black Violet reached for the steel and pulled herself over.
+Behind those craterous eyes, two tiny pinpricks of light peeled away Alicia's defenses.
+For the first time in a fight, she felt scared.

 Ding!